2. Battery Point Lighthouse & St. George Reef Lighthouse

 It’s estimated there are seven elk herds that roam the Redwood State and National Parks throughout Del Norte County.
 You can see Roosevelt elk practically anywhere, but prime viewing locations include Crescent Beach, Freshwater Lagoon and south of the Klamath River.

 One of only seven Marine Mammal Rescue and Rehabilitation Centers in California.
 Learn about seals and sea lions and visit the gift shop.

 A quaint aquarium where you are guided through a tour of our North Coast marine life and have the chance to pet a shark.
-Meet Mona — a senior rescue sea lion who is pushing forty! — or a few of her “younger” comrades like Cora at the Ocean World Aquarium.
+Meet Marina — a senior sea lion who is forty! — or a few of her “younger” comrades like Cora (performing below!) at the Ocean World Aquarium.

 12. Tour Thru Redwood Tree

 Drive through a really large Redwood tree in Klamath, California.
 If you arrive and they’re not open, you can just place the entrance fee into the honor box.
 Get directions here.

 Mmm, cheese.
 Stop in at Rumiano Cheese in Crescent City for free cheese samples.
 Rumiano’s is California’s oldest family-owned cheese company.
 They make certified USDA Organic cheese using pasteurized, organic Grade A milk.
 Rumiano’s organic products are the world’s first cheeses verified Non-GMO through the Non-GMO Project.
 Rumiano is part of the official California Cheese Trail where you can road trip around the state in search of CHEESE!

 Tidepool, Surf, SUP, kayak, horseback ride, boat or just stroll our scenic ocean beaches along Northern California’s coastline throughout the communities of Crescent City, Klamath, and Smith River.
 Discover your favorite beach in Del Norte County, California.